ougx/dnr-gui-sustain/source/windows/gwlevel.rst

-Groundwater Budget
+Groundwater Level
 ==================

-The ``Groundwater Budget`` window display the simulated groundwater levels based on the groundwater model output file.
+The ``Groundwater Level`` window display the simulated groundwater levels based on the groundwater model output file.

 * **Data area**